 Pietro Tacca and workshop

-The Crucifixion with the Virgin Mary and Saint John the Evangelist, second quarter of the 1600s
+The Crucifixion with the Virgin Mary and Saint John the Evangelist, late 16th–early 17th century

 Sold San Marco Casa d’Aste, Venice, Oggetti d’Arte, Bronzi, Sculture.
 Mobili Italiani dal Rinascimento al Neoclassicismo: Argenti, 8 July 2006, lot 96.